siko1056/siko1056.github.io/blog/2019/12/24/talk-about-octave.md

+---
-# Talk about Octave at the University of Tokyo
+title: "Talk about Octave at the University of Tokyo"

-> Created: 2019-12-24
+author: "Kai T. Ohlhus"
+date: "2019-12-24"
+categories:
+  - octave
+  - talk
+draft: false
+---

 This Christmas I had the honor to give a
 [seminar talk at the University of Tokyo](https://na.cs.tsukuba.ac.jp/mepa/?page_id=1689),